Clues in the nectar

 NASA Oak Ridge National Laboratory (ORNL) Distributed Active Archive Center (DAAC)

-Standard MODIS land products are available from the NASA Land Processes Distributed Active Archive Center (LP DAAC).
+Standard MODIS land products are available from NASA's Land Processes Distributed Active Archive Center (LP DAAC).